Tory Lanez gets 10 years in prison for shooting Megan Thee Stallion

 Lanez began releasing mixtapes in 2009 and saw a steady rise in popularity, moving on to major-label albums.
 His last two reached the top 10 on Billboard’s charts.

 Megan Thee Stallion, now 28, was already a major rising star at the time of the shooting, and her prominence has surged since.
-Born Megan Pete, she won a Grammy for best new artist in 2021, and she had No. 1 singles with “Savage,” featuring Beyoncé, and as a guest on Cardi B’s “WAP.”
+She won a Grammy for best new artist in 2021, and she had No. 1 singles with “Savage,” featuring Beyoncé, and as a guest on Cardi B’s “WAP.”

-The elder Peterson, who is a Christian minister, was one of several people who gave statements on Lanez’s character and charitable giving — as did the mother of Lanez’s young son, who spoke in court about his qualities as a father.
+The elder Peterson, who is a Christian minister, was one of several people who gave statements on Lanez’s character and charitable giving — as did the mother of Lanez’s son.
 Dozens more wrote letters to Herriford, including rapper Iggy Azalea, who asked the judge to hand down a sentence that was “transformative, not life-destroying.”

-Herriford said Lanez’s son, who is about 6 years old, also sent in a handwritten letter, but the judge did not describe it further.
+Herriford said Lanez’s 6-year-old also sent in a handwritten letter, but the judge did not describe it further.

 Lanez’s family and supporters have packed the courtroom; during the trial, they contended his prosecution was unjustly brought on by Megan and powerful figures in music.
 After the verdict was read in December, Lanez’s father denounced the “wicked system” that led to his son’s conviction; on Monday, Sonstar Peterson apologized to Herriford for the outburst.

-The lawyers argued Megan’s testimony that Lanez urged her not to go to police because he was on parole and would be in serious trouble was both untrue and an improper allowance of prior bad acts.
-And they said DNA evidence that prosecutors used to argue Lanez was the likely shooter fell well short of industry standards.
+The judge had handed several small victories to each side during the sentencing hearing.

-Lawyers for Lanez had said in a sentencing memo that he should get only probation and be released from jail to enter a residential substance abuse program.
-They plan to appeal the conviction.
+He found that Megan, who was in an isolated area wearing only a bathing suit with no shoes, was an especially vulnerable victim when she was shot, but that Lanez was not overly cruel or callous in firing at her.

-Herriford found earlier Monday that Megan was an especially vulnerable victim when she was shot, but that Lanez was not especially cruel or callous in firing at her.
+The judge found that Lanez posed no threat to public safety and that his lack of a criminal record should work in his favor.

-“She has permanent scarring, physically,” Deputy District Attorney Alexander Bott said in court.
-“And she certainly will have emotional scarring for the rest of her life.”
+Lanez’s lawyers argued that he suffered from post-traumatic stress disorder from his mother’s death and other childhood difficulties.
+That stress led to serious alcohol abuse as an adult, they said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.